Conmen using increasingly sophisticated AI to scam people online, MPs told

 On Wednesday, the Home Affairs Committee heard claims that social media companies are not doing enough to tackle fraudsters utilising the latest AI technology.

-Anna Rowe had a three-month romance with a “catfish” who lied about who he was on dating app Tinder.
+Anna Rowe had a three-month romance with a “catfish” who lied about who he was on dating app Tinder and then had a six-month in person relationship with him.

 Afterwards, she helped set up the fraud centre and think tank, LoveSaid, to help others caught in similar, sometimes financial, scams.